-Instagram: fit to burst with travel accounts, #vanlife profiles and would-be influencers.
-Amidst the genuinely useful and inspiring content is a sea of mediocrity, and navigating through those profiles can lead to hours of scrolling, your mind transfixed by that little blue screen rather than the big, wide world.
-It’s a problem we know well, which is why we created this round-up of Instagram accounts worth following.
+Instagram: fit to burst with identikit travel accounts, endless #vanlife profiles and would-be influencers.
+There's genuinely useful and inspiring content too of course, but it can be tough to find amidst a sea of mediocrity.
+This can lead to hours of 'doom scrolling', your mind transfixed by that little smartphone screen rather than engaging with the big, wide world.
+It’s a problem we know well, which is why we created this round-up of ten Instagram accounts that are actually worth following.

-Shameless plug aside, our account doesn’t just post the most inspirational and beautiful images we encounter — it’s a gateway to our original content and online competitions.
-For motivation and practical outdoors advice on how to #stayboundless, it’s the feed to keep an eye on. @wildbounds
+WildBounds Shameless plug aside, our account doesn’t just post the most inspirational and beautiful images we encounter — it’s a gateway to connect with fellow adventure seekers and find the kit you need to get out there yourself.
+For those who want to #stayboundless, it’s the feed to keep an eye on. @wildbounds